maxdesalle/ft_transcendence/README.md

 user Session (JWT)
 Obs: a direct conversation also has a room id

+for every POST request, the body must be a JSON containing a "value" attribute.

 POST /select : select a room
 value: number : room_id